MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 #### Withholding changes for Utah

 Exemption amount changed.
-All filing status have the same fixed flat tax of 4.65%
+All filing statuses have the same fixed flat tax of 4.65%

 Personal Exemption table type filing as *MAR*: